Neo-vortex/VortexTunnel/README.md

 * Benchmarked performance of handling 500,000 messages ('hello world' byte array) in 0.96 seconds on an Intel Core i7-12700 processor.
 ## Getting Started
 ### Prerequisites
-Before using the Custom Raw Socket Protocol, ensure you have the following prerequisites:
+Before using VortexTunnel Protocol, ensure you have the following prerequisites:

 * dotnet 7+